Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 Andrew Lolk, White Shark Media’s CMO and PPC expert recommends doing this simple formula: 2% x Avg.
 Order Value = Bid

 Early in the day, set the bid for all your keyword to two dollars.
 Evaluate 8 hours later the performance and make changes according to the average position the keyword achieved.

 Pro tip: It may be tempting to go for the option of ‘Automatic Bidding’ since you may think AdWords knows best.
-But in reality you just lose too much control over your campaign and could end up paying way more that what you bargained for.
+But in reality, you just lose too much control over your campaign and could end up paying way more than what you bargained for.